Democratic Kampuchea: Legacy

-The violent legacy of the Khmer Rouge regime and its aftermath continue to haunt Cambodia today.
+The violent legacy of the Khmer Rouge regime and its aftermath continues to haunt Cambodia today.
 In recent years, increasing attention has been paid by the world to the atrocities of the Khmer Rouge, especially in light of the Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal).
-In Cambodia, the Tuol Sleng Genocide Museum and the Choeung Ek Killing Fields are two major sites open to the public which are preserved from the Khmer Rouge years and serve as sites of memory of the Cambodian genocide.
-The Tuol Sleng was a high school building that was transformed into an interrogation and torture centre called S-21 during the Khmer Rouge regime; today the site still contains many of the torture and prison cells which were created during the Khmer Rouge years.
-Choeng Ek was a mass grave site outside Phnom Penh where prisoners were taken to be killed; today the site is a memorial for those who died there.
+In Cambodia, the Tuol Sleng Genocide Museum and the Choeung Ek Killing Fields are two major sites open to the public that are preserved from the Khmer Rouge years and serve as sites of memory of the Cambodian genocide.
+The Tuol Sleng was a high school building that was transformed into an interrogation and torture centre called S-21 during the Khmer Rouge regime; today, the site still contains many of the torture and prison cells which were created during the Khmer Rouge years.
+Choeng Ek was a mass grave site outside Phnom Penh where prisoners were taken to be killed; today, the site is a memorial for those who died there.